erindrade/TodoApp/README.md

 3.Install dependencies:
   npm install

+5.Usage
-4.Start the Todo app:
+  1.Start the Todo app:
   npm start
-  Open your browser and visit http://localhost:3000.
+  2.Open your browser and visit http://localhost:3000.
-  Add, complete, and remove tasks as needed.
+  3.Add, complete, and remove tasks as needed.